Interested in being a PAL Leader for 23-24?

 2) Ensure you read the 'requirements' box on this page, and make any arrangements you may need to have your right to work ready to provide.

-5) If successful, provide your documentation to the Part Time Hourly Paid Team who will contact you with everything that is required.
-Please ensure you check your student email address on a daily basis, including over the summer, for emails from the PTHP Team.
+5) If successful, provide your documentation and Right to Work - you'll receive an email with everything that is required.
+Please ensure you check your student email address on a daily basis, including over the summer, for emails and respond with the necessary documentation as soon as possible to avoid delays.

 Before you can carry out the Facilitation Course or any type of PAL work, you need to be made compliant to start work.